 We shall be solely responsible, at our expense, for all commercialization activities relating to Split Territory Licensed Products in the United States.
 Genzyme shall be solely responsible, at its expense, for all commercialization activities relating to Split Territory Licensed Products in the rest of the world.
-If Genzyme has exercised the co-commercialization option, Genzyme will be the lead party responsible for all commercialization activities relating to Huntington's disease products in the United States.
-If Genzyme has exercised its option to co-commercialize VY-HTT01 in the United States, commercialization activities that are undertaken for each VY-HTT01 product in the United States will be set forth in reasonable detail in a written commercialization plan.
+If Genzyme has exercised the co-commercialization option, Genzyme will be the lead party responsible for all commercialization activities relating to the Huntington's disease product in the United States.
+If Genzyme has exercised its option to co-commercialize VY-HTT01 in the United States, commercialization activities that are undertaken for VY-HTT01 in the United States will be set forth in reasonable detail in a written commercialization plan.

-Genzyme shall be solely responsible, at its expense, for all commercialization activities relating to VY-SMN101 products worldwide.
-Genzyme shall use commercially reasonable efforts to commercialize the VY-SMN101 products in each major market specified in the agreement where Genzyme has obtained required governmental approvals.
+Genzyme shall be solely responsible, at its expense, for all commercialization activities relating to VY-SMN101 worldwide.
+Genzyme shall use commercially reasonable efforts to commercialize VY-SMN101 in each major market specified in the agreement where Genzyme has obtained required governmental approvals.